folk85/gen_turb/README.md

 - [2] Fully descripted
 The article considers simple model of turbulence generation.

+License: The MIT License is used in this project.
+See the LICENSE file.

 [1]: Saad, Tony, Derek Cline, Rob Stoll, and James C. Sutherland.
 “Scalable Tools for Generating Synthetic Isotropic Turbulence with Arbitrary Spectra.”
 AIAA Journal 55, no. 1 (August 26, 2016): 327–31. https://doi.org/10.2514/1.J055230.